skyferthesly/logger_server/README.md

 SERVER_URI for local is http://127.0.0.1:5000/ by default.\
 MESSAGES_ENDPOINT is messages/ by default.

-**Note**: it is unusual to import a client into a server project.
-This is ONLY to prove that the client can be installed as an external dependency.
-You find can more information about the client [here](https://github.com/skyferthesly/logger_client).

 # Usage
 The API is documented using swagger.
 After starting the server, head over